-The most fruitful way by which the pupils' learning intention can be aroused for a problem is by trying to bring about a meaningful link between it and the pupils' lifeworld.
-Therefore, one must not begin with themes such as wave phenomena, wave theories or wave movements, but rather with a theme such as water waves, which are directly within the experiential world of the pupils.
-Here, demonstrations of the most important wave phenomena in water must serve the aim of stimulating questions from a child.
-In addition to seeking connections with a child's at hand wealth of experiences, at the same time, he/she is offered an opportunity to directly perceive a representation (demonstration) of the phenomenon.
-This representation is important in a classroom [group] form of teaching because all the pupils do not have the same experiences at their disposal.
-In terms of planned experience, the pupils are enabled to easily see the essence of the theme because a teacher emphasizes it.
-The linking with the known, directly gives significance and meaningfulness to a child's lived experiencing and thus his/her [learning] intention becomes better directed.
-The symbiotic principle of ordering is of special value for this beginning phase of the learning event.
-However, when several examples are used, they must be related to each other and ordered.
-Some examples which can be chosen at this stage are:
+The most fruitful way by which the pupils' learning intention can be aroused for a particular problem is by trying to bring about a meaningful link between it and the pupils' life world.
+Therefore, one must not begin with themes such as wave phenomena, wave theories or wave movements but rather with a theme such as water waves that are directly within the experiential world of the pupils.
+Here demonstrations of the most important wave phenomena in water must serve the aim of stimulating questions from a child.
+In addition to seeking connections with the child's at hand wealth of experience, at the same time he is offered the opportunity to directly perceive a particular representation (demonstration) of the particular phenomenon.
+This representation is especially important in a classroom [group] form of teaching because all of the pupils do not have the same experience at their disposal.
+In terms of planned experience, the pupils are put in a position to more easily see the essence of the theme because the teacher emphasizes it more.
+The linking with the known directly gives significance and meaningfulness to the child's lived experiencing and thus his [learning] intention becomes better directed.
+The symbiotic principle of ordering is of particular value for this beginning phase of the learning event.
+However, when a number of examples for the pupils are dealt with they necessarily must be related to each other and ordered.
+Some examples that can be chosen at this stage are:

-- A locomotive whose cars are jolted when it is shunted. - A billiard ball which collides with a series of other billiard balls.
+- A locomotive whose cars are jolted when it is shunted. - A billiard ball that collides with a series of other billiard balls.

-- A door which is slammed and makes a curtain on the other side of the room move. - An explosion in a mine tunnel, and the resulting shockwave. - Water waves.
+- A door that is slammed and makes a curtain on the other side of the room move. - An explosion in a mine tunnel and the resulting shockwave. - Water waves.

 Thus, during this stage of the manipulation, the pupils are led from known matters to an awareness of a problem.
-A teacher's explication, therefore, already makes sense to a child, to the extent that his/her presentation can find a connection with a child's lived experiences of such a phenomenon.
-The initial problem is to find a near to life illustration of the phenomenon.
+The teacher's explication, therefore, already makes sense to the child to the extent that his presentation can find a connection with the child's lived experiences of such a phenomenon.
+The initial problem is to find a close to life illustration of the phenomenon.
 Here one thinks of illustrating the wave phenomenon in different media such as air and water.
-The fundamental insights the pupil must acquire here are that, on the one hand, they must understand in which way the propagation of the wave occurred and, on the other hand, that it occurred in a uniform way.
-Concepts which can be presented clearly in this first stage are: propagation, direction of propagation, medium, particles of the medium.
-The concept "pulse" can only have meaning for a child at this stage if it is related to concepts such as "jolts" and "shocks" because the latter already are part of a child's everyday language usage and experiences.
-The most important task of a teacher during this beginning stage of the lesson is that he/she must try to order the content such that the pupils immediately get the sense of his/her explication.
+The fundamental insights the pupil must acquire here are that, on the one hand, he must understand in which way the propagation of the wave occurred and, on the other hand, that it occurred in a uniform way.
+Concepts that can be presented clearly in this first stage are: propagation, direction of propagation, medium, particles of the medium.
+The concept "pulse" can only have meaning for the child at this stage if it is related to concepts such as "jolts" and "shocks" because the latter already are part of the child's everyday language usage and experience.
+The most important task of the teacher during this beginning stage of the course of the lesson is that he must try to order the content such that the pupils immediately get the sense of his explication.